What states are doing in the battle over congressional maps as Texas pursues plan Trump sought

 Republicans hold six of Missouri’s eight congressional seats.
 The party could target a Democratic-held district in Kansas City to pick up another seat.

-In justifying the redistricting, Missouri Republicans accused neighboring Illinois of rigging its maps and pointed to a draft proposal circulating in California.
+In justifying the redistricting, Missouri Republicans accused neighboring Illinois of rigging its maps and pointed to Democratic-tilted maps elsewhere.

 Democratic Gov. Kathy Hochul said that if Texas proceeds, “we must do the same.”